Ralph Farris: Career

 From his earliest concerts, Farris was a notable soloist.
 As the principal violist of The Juilliard Orchestra, Farris performed at Carnegie Hall in Roger Daltrey's 1994 A Celebration: The Music of Pete Townshend and The Who, playing the famous fiddle solo in Baba O'Riley.
 After, he became the Musical Director for the short-lived tour of the same name.
 Farris is an original member of the orchestra Broadway production of The Lion King, where he doubled on violin and viola and served for a few years as an assistant conductor.
 He is on The Lion King: Original Broadway Cast Recording (1997).
 Farris has recorded with and arranged for a wide variety of well known jazz, classical, rock and country musicians.
 He has worked as music supervisor, acting coach, and contractor for luminaries in film, theater, dance and music.

-During the 9/11 Relief EffortFarris was the lead coordinator of the volunteer musicians who performed daily at New York City's St. Paul's Chapel ("The Miracle Church").
+During the 9/11 Relief Effort Farris was the lead coordinator of the volunteer musicians who performed daily at New York City's St. Paul's Chapel ("The Miracle Church").
 In December 2001, he conducted a group of Broadway actors and singers in a radio simulcast of holiday songs at Ground Zero and Times Square.
 His string quartet arrangement of The Star-Spangled Banner was performed at the World Trade Center site by the St. Paul's Chapel String Quartet on the one-year anniversary of the September 11, 2001 attacks and was internationally televised.
 The WNYC program Soundcheck featured Farris as one of four guests for a project called Measuring Time: Music for 9/11/11 marking the tenth anniversary of 9/11.

 Farris is a very active participant in arts education.
 On his own and through ETHEL's Foundation for the Arts he has taught master classes at numerous universities and music conservatories.
 His quartet is the ensemble in residence at Denison University.
 In 2007 he recorded a segment for New York's WNYC about his experience working with young composers in the Native American Composers Apprenticeship Project (NACAP), a National Arts and Humanities Youth Program Award winning outreach program in which ETHEL has been an artist-in-residence since 2005.
 In 2010 and 2011, he was a guest composer with the Eastport Strings, a youth ensemble in Eastport, Maine, hometown to Farris's grandfather.
 He is a frequent lecturer at Juilliard and currently serves as a member of the board of trustees of his alma mater Walnut Hill.